skycoin/cx/docs/[WIP]CX_roadmap.md

 For interfacing CX to Golang.
 Golang can call functions in CX program that are exposed and CX program can also call the golang game API.
 Example, in a game created with Golang, there will be a feature/support/API to program an object with CX.

 - [ ] CXStruct definition to Golang struct definition conversion and vice versa - this is needed for the function input arguments and returns.
 CX program takes a golang struct and read out the data from the golang struct to CX struct with a pointer.
+- [ ] Unit tests of struct-def library.

 Objectives:
 - Allow CX to read/write from golang structs directly using "unsafe".